Overview

 Children and teens who consider suicide often feel hopeless, helpless, and worthless.
 They may think that suicide will solve their problems and end their pain.
 They may not really want to die, but they may feel that there's no other choice.

-These thoughts and feelings may come from having a mental health problem, such as depression.
-These problems can be treated.
+These thoughts and feelings may come from having a mental health condition, such as depression or anxiety.
+These conditions can be treated.
 With treatment, your child can feel better.

 Take any talk of suicide or wanting to die or disappear seriously, even if it's said in a joking manner.
+If your child is talking about killing themself, do not leave them alone.
 Don't be afraid to talk openly with your child about their feelings.
 It may not be easy to talk about suicide, but it can help your child feel supported and connected.
 Support and connection can help protect people from suicide.

 How can you care for your child at home?